Office 365 Outlook.com

 We sync with Outlook 365, which is the cloud-based version of outlook.
 Please check if your local Outlook is in sync with Outlook 365.
 You can check this by going to outlook.live.com and see if your local outlook contacts are there.
 If they are not the sync is not possible as we don't sync with MS Exchange servers at the moment.

-UPDATE: Microsoft recently tweeted that all old Outlook.com accounts will be moved to the new one by the end of this summer.
+UPDATE (1): Microsoft tweeted that all old Outlook.com accounts will be moved to the new one by the end of summer 2016.

 Due to different API’s we don’t sync with following Microsoft accounts: